vmorsell/avanza-sdk-go/README.md

 ## READ THIS FIRST

 **TL;DR: This is for learning, not for your trading bot that's going to make you rich.
-It probably violates their terms and shouldn't be used by anyone.**
+It will break, it probably violates some terms, and it should not be used by anyone.**

 - **Not official** - Avanza doesn't know it exists (?)
 - **ToS violation** - You're probably breaking this terms